We’ll tell you more about the assessment process when you register for the Independent Living Standards, but briefly there are four stages:

 3. Verification – our Assessor will examine your evidence and undertake an accreditation visit

-4. Accreditation – you are designated a Code of Practice accredited provider.
+4. Accreditation – you are designated an Independent Living Standards accredited provider.
 If you don’t currently meet the standard, you will be given an action plan to help you achieve accredited status.

 The verification process